damnlie/hypernode.github.io/_posts/2014-02-13-preview-instructions.md

 * Base URLs for your store fronts are updated in the database (so you'll be able to test using the *.hypernode.io domain).
 * A very restrictive `robots.txt` is installed so your preview shop won't get indexed by Google and others.

-### Caveats
+### Checklist

-* When browsing your preview shop, doublecheck that you don't end up on your production shop by following a hardcoded link.
+_Important_: When browsing your preview shop, doublecheck that you don't end up on your production shop by following a hardcoded link.

+- [ ] Check all storefronts (stick `.test.hypernode.io` to the url)
+- [ ] Check frontpage, categories, product pages
+- [ ] Check search
+- [ ] Check restricted areas (downloads, etc).
+- [ ] Check ordering a product
+- [ ] Check common tasks in the admin backend